 The staffs working during our visit were all friendly and helpful.
 For example, the kitchen staff made sure there was enough food available at the table all the time and brought more to the catering table as soon as needed.
 Also, the tables were cleaned up quickly.

 Finnair's Business Class Lounge in the Schengen area of Helsinki Airport is one of the best airport lounges we had visited.
 Even though this lounge is more expensive than the other lounges in Helsinki Airport, we would say, it is worth the money with the great quality it offers!

 Other Lounges at Helsinki Airport

-For savvy travellers, we recommend Aspire Lounge in the Schengen area and Almost Home Lounge in the non-Schengen area of Helsinki Airport.
-Both of these lounges are good quality.
-To confirm your admission with an affordable price, we recommend you to buy a prepaid lounge passes.
+For savvy travellers, we recommend Aspire Lounge in the Schengen area and Plaza Premium Lounge in the non-Schengen area of Helsinki Airport.
+Both of these lounges are of good quality.
+To confirm your admission at an affordable price, we recommend you buy prepaid lounge passes.

-You get more information about Helsinki Airport lounges from our separate Helsinki Lounges article.
+You can read detailed information about Helsinki Airport lounges from our separate Helsinki Lounges article.

-Helsinki Airport is a fast developing international airport that serves especially as a hub to Asia.
-In the airport, there are 7 lounges all together and all of them are good quality.
+Helsinki Airport is a fast-developing international airport that serves especially as a hub for Asia.
+In the airport, there are 5 lounges altogether and all of them are of good quality.
 However, based on our review, Finnair lounges are the best.